CogStack/CogStack-NiFi/docs/nifi/main.md

 ├── devel - custom folder that is mounted on the NiFi container where you may place your own scripts, again, read & write permissions required
-├── drivers - drivers used for DB connections, currently PostgreSQL and MSSQL ├── nifi-app.log - log file mounted directly from the container for easy log checking ├── user-schemas - Avro schemas used within workflows, it can also contain other schemas used in specific custom processors ├── user-scripts - custom scripts used in workflows, you can put them here └── user-templates - here we store the fully exported templates of the workflows within NiFi
+├── drivers - drivers used for DB connections, currently PostgreSQL and MSSQL ├── nifi-app.log - log file mounted directly from the container for easy log checking ├── user_schemas - Avro schemas used within workflows, it can also contain other schemas used in specific custom processors ├── user_scripts - custom scripts used in workflows, you can put them here └── user_templates - here we store the fully exported templates of the workflows within NiFi
 ```

 ## Custom Docker image